robertbraeutigam/scan/README.md

 * Payload (encrypted)

-If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, messages were omitted or repeated for example, the connection must be closed.
+If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, messages were omitted or repeated, the connection must be closed.

 All encryption happens with "nonce" of all zero.
+Note, that each message encryption will use a completely new key, so the nonce not important.

 If a message is too large to fit into one Application Message frame, it must be fragmented, with each fragment having the